 I’ve also placed the Total Profits in my table.

 Calculating The Percentage Margin

-To calculate percentage margin, I will create another measure.
-I’m going to use a function called DIVIDE to divide Total Profits by Total Sales, and I’m going to put an alternative result of zero.
+To calculate the percentage margin, I will create another measure.
+I’m going to use a function called DIVIDE to divide the Total Profits by the Total Sales, and I’m going to put an alternative result of zero.

 We’ll also turn this into a percentage format.

 We can now see the percentage margin.

 Some of you might ask why we didn’t do this using just one formula.
 My recommendation is to branch out slowly and start from the simplest measures before you create the more complicated ones.
 Think about how easy every single measure was that we worked through when we build it step by step.
 It’s easier to audit when you’re able to break things out in a table and be able to look at the results and double-check the numbers.

 Once I turn this table into a visual, it’s a bit busy and all the data is similar when you look at the customers.

 If you want your visualization to stand out, the best way to showcase this is with conditional formatting, especially when you have a lot of data points that are quite similar.

 You can change the background color and use two contrasting colors.
 You can go from light to dark blue.